ssmirr/appdev-chapters/string.md

 ### concat, a.k.a. +

-We've already met the `.concat` method. `.concat` can accept an integer as an argument, which it interprets as an ASCII code, translates into a single character, and adds to the original string:
+We've already met the `.concat` method. `.concat` can accept an integer as an argument, which it interprets as an [ASCII code](http://www.asciitable.com/){:target="_blank"}, translates into a single character, and adds to the original string:

 ```ruby
 "hi".concat(33) # => "hi!"